rjones-lf/iroha/docs/source/getting_started/index.rst

 ------------------------------
 You can interact with Iroha using various ways.
 You can use our client libraries to write code in various programming languages (e.g. Java, Python, Javascript, Swift) which communicates with Iroha.
 Alternatively, you can use ``iroha-cli`` – our command-line tool for interacting with Iroha.
 As a part of this guide, let's get familiar with ``iroha-cli``

 ..
-Attention:: Despite the fact that ``iroha-cli`` is arguably the simplest way to start working with Iroha, ``iroha-cli`` was engineered very fast and lacks tests, so user experience might not be the best.
+Attention:: Despite that ``iroha-cli`` is arguably the simplest way to start working with Iroha, ``iroha-cli`` was engineered very fast and lacks tests, so user experience might not be the best.
 In the future we will deliver a better version and appreciate contributions.

 Open a new terminal (note that Iroha container and ``irohad`` should be up and running) and attach to an ``iroha`` docker container: